There is a profound benefit to learning how to love yourself as you age. It helps improve your overall well-being and happiness.

 You will feel more comfortable in your own skin.

-Volunteering is an effective way to interact socially while helping your local community, and it’s more enjoyable and meaningful than you might imagine.
+Volunteering is an effective way to interact socially while helping your local community, and it’s more enjoyable than you might imagine.

 - Volunteering keeps you mentally and physically effective.